Frequently Asked Questions: Web Design, Development, Hosting and SEO

 5. Who owns your domain name?

-A domain name is simply your Internet name – eg; uswebworx.com as opposed to your business name, eg: Thor Tech Services.
+A domain name is simply your Internet name – eg; uswebworx.com as opposed to your business name, eg: Thor Marketing.
 The person registering the domain name -owns it, and I mean owns it, they can move it, shut it down, make it do other things.
+I usually register the names for my clients but I also host my clients and will not host on another server, it is in my contract that I own the name and should they want it transferred to them they have to ask and accept responsibility to make the commitment to pay when it is due.

 So when you’re having a website created and a new domain name, make sure that you own the domain name and not your web developer.
 As we stated in the previous question many web developers disappear and oops – there goes your domain name too.
 Or how about the story of the developer who blew a fuse and switched the domain over to point to a nasty web site – now what will your customers think?